Village public houses

 The Wheat Sheaf (or Crowpeck).

 • The Wheat Sheaf was on Crowland Road opposite Northolm farm.
-Called the Crowpeck because the sign showed crows pecking at wheat under a sheaf.
+The pub sign showed crows pecking at wheat sheaf hence the names the Crowpeck.
 In was demolished in the 1950s.

 crowpeck_thumb